-The popularity of mass timber structures continues to grow throughout the United States as owners, developers, architects and contractors embrace the environmental benefits, aesthetics and increased construction speed of this innovative building type.
+The popularity of mass timber structures continues to grow throughout the United States as owners, developers, architects, and contractors embrace the environmental benefits, aesthetics, and increased construction speed of this innovative building type.
 As the number of structures increases, there is a heightened desire for detailed analysis of the cost drivers.
 It is generally understood that greater wood volume equates to increased cost, and it is therefore important to reduce member sizes as much as possible.
 It is also recognized that the cost of connections in a mass timber structure can significantly affect the overall project cost; however, because mass timber connection design must consider not only structural design but also aesthetics, fire-rating requirements, constructability, accommodations for shrinkage and swelling, and moisture protection, finding the optimal solution can be challenging.
-To assist designers in this effort, WoodWorks has published a simple index highlighting the spectrum of available structural and architectural mass timber connections.
-The intent is to facilitate the selection of cost-optimal connection types while balancing other important considerations.
-This paper focuses on the structural connections, addressing each of these considerations to inform users of the basis and intent of the index.
+To assist designers in this effort, WoodWorks has published a simple index highlighting the spectrum of available structural mass timber connections.
+The intent is to facilitate the selection of cost-optimal connection types while balancing the other considerations addressed in this paper.
+Additional connection examples can be found in WoodWorks' CAD/Revit tool.